 It’s hard to think ahead when your house is on fire.
 But that’s exactly what we all need to do now.

 Savvy leaders always see the opportunities hidden within a crisis.
 Our current period of challenge will likely cause some businesses to make lasting changes in how they work, how they sell, how they deliver, and what they offer customers.
-Almost certainly, someone will come out of the first half of 2020 ready to disrupt how things are done in your industry.
+Almost certainly, someone will come out of 2020 ready to disrupt how things are done in your industry.
 You need to be ready for the competition.

 The recommendations we are making in this blog post (and in our new book published by O’Reilly, Cloud Native Transformation) are approximations, to demonstrate the relationship between proficiency, innovation, and research, not hard-and-fast definitions that you must hit exactly (or else).

 They are based on our own experience with what we have observed works well in companies that achieved not just a successful Cloud Native transformation but also a new ability to respond to changing circumstances as they arrive.